shena9y/be-personal-trainer-site/README.md

 # be-personal-trainer-site

-> Personal-training website for John Doe — "Be Personal Trainer".
+> Personal-training website — "Be Personal Trainer".
 Strength, conditioning and nutrition coaching in Melbourne or online.
 Vanilla HTML/CSS/JS landing page with PWA support — no build step for the frontend, plus a **Node.js + Express + SQLite backend** that powers the contact form, serves the plans/stats APIs, and provides an admin inbox.

 ---